 Eventually, Seneca fell out of favor (because narcissists only appreciate when you’re helping them) and Nero suspected him of being part of a conspiracy.
-Seneca, rather than fight the accusation or flee, remained at his villa where he committed suicide at the request of the emperor.
+Rather than fight the accusation or flee, Seneca remained at his villa where he committed suicide at the request of the emperor.

 In other words, he accepted his fate.